-- Disregard injury and disability payments; whether these are periodic or a lump sum when considering the income of an applicant. - Overlook lack of connection to the borough allowing members of the armed forces and their families to qualify. - All applications qualify from current or former members (having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006) - ❖ If you are divorced, separated or a civil partner of service personnel required and are required to move out of Ministry of Defence accommodation, you will qualify. - If you have to move from an unsuitable property as a result of injuries sustained while in the Armed Forces, you will be awarded the highest possible medical priority. - If you have a reasonable preference, and you also meet the local connection rules, we will award additional preference and place you in a higher band than you would qualify for.
+- Disregard injury and disability payments; whether these are periodic or a lump sum when considering the income of an applicant. - Disregard the lack of local connection to the borough. - Allow all former service personnel and their families to qualify, provided they have left the service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006) - Allow former spouse or civil partners of service personnel to qualify where they have to vacate Ministry of Defence accommodation. - Award the highest possible medical priority, if you have to move from an unsuitable property as a result of injuries sustained during service. - If you have a reasonable preference, we will award additional preference and place you in a higher band than the one you qualify for.